 Effective January 1, 2006, the Company entered into employment agreements with its full-time and part-time employees.
 Each employment agreement provides for a salary basis for services performed, a potential annual bonus, and, if applicable, a grant of incentive options to purchase the Company's common shares pursuant to an option agreement.
-Two of the employment agreements agreements are reimbursements for relevant and applicable licenses and continuing education.
-Employment agreements are amended each successive one-year period, unless terminated
+Two of the employment agreements agreements acreements are amended each successive one-year period, unless terminated